JudeSahabandu/election-analysis/README.md

 We need to ensure proper indents are used in the above scenario in order for the code to run correctly.

-To obtain vote percentages, the following block of code was used to obtain the percentage output;
+To obtain vote percentages, the following block of code was used;

 ```
 for county_name in county_votes: